Human Sciences BA - Course Structure

 The options on offer may vary form year to year but there is a choice from many different options in any year which may include:

-- Anthropology of Medicine
+- Anthropology of Buddhism

 - Biological Conservation